Kevin8428/school-work/linux_academy_kubernetes_cka/new_commands.md

 - `readonlyrootfilesystem`
     - can set this to make sure only write to datastore, not local filesystem
         - local FS is ephemeral and will be removed
+- can use List instead of `--` to separate multiple objects written to single file

 # TODO
 1. create list of all k8s components/objects.
 Write extensive features/functions and have notes on each.
 Be able to build/edit/describe each in full.